6 Minute Read

 In our experience working with enterprise sales teams, we’ve discovered almost every organization falls prey to the same few performance-killing culprits.

-Here are the top three most deadly sales time-wasters likely keeping you from hitting your growth targets, and three sales time management tips to help boost performance:
+Here are the Top 3 Most Deadly Sales Time-wasters likely keeping you from hitting your growth targets, and three sales time management tips to help boost performance:

 1. Directionless Internal MeetingsThere’s nothing more frustrating for a rep than sitting in an unnecessary and meandering meeting, watching the minutes tick by and thinking about their ever-growing to-do list.
 Plus, internal meetings cost companies a lot of money.
 Poorly organized meetings will cost US companies a whopping $399 billion in 2019 alone, according to a study by Doodle.
 And 44 percent of employees said attending these meetings means they don’t have enough time to do their work, according to the same study.